-When parents move into separate homes, children can become anxious that they’ll lose touch with either mum or dad, or that their relationship with them may never be the same again.
+When parents divorce and move into separate homes, children can become anxious that they’ll lose touch with either mum or dad, or that their relationship with them may never be the same again.

 Allowing children to continue spending time with both parents through c0 parenting can make them feel less like they have lost a parent, or that they have to take sides.
 It also gives them much needed time to continue building relationships with both their parents individually.